splunk/addonfactory-ucc-generator/docs/inputs/multilevel_menu.md

 }
 ```

-> If `groupServices` is provided under a group, then all services listed in the array will be displayed in the subMenu.
+> If `groupServices` is provided under a group, then all services listed in the array will be displayed in the sub-menu.
 If it is not provided, then that group will be considered as a service.

 ### Output